+Members

-Members: Paul Ramsey (chair), Weldon Cowan, Candace Fertile, Michael Lancaster, Marnie Wright
+Paul Ramsey (chair), Weldon Cowan, Candace Fertile, Michael Lancaster, Marnie Wright

 The communications committee supports the board in its commitment to provide excellent communications to plan members, employers and stakeholders.
+This includes monitoring communications material for the principles of plain language, plan identity and best practices.

-The committee provides input on strategic messaging, reviews plan communications materials and (with delegated authority from the board) approves some communication materials.
-Finally, the committee monitors communication material for the principles of plain language, plan identity and best practices
+The committee provides input on strategic messaging, reviews plan communications materials and (with delegated authority from the board) approves certain communications materials.